Sharpen Your Knowledge On A Prefabricated Post and Core

 The process is easy and will not take long.
 Root canal treatment will be needed in order to get the teeth strong enough to get ready for the post and core and finally the crown placed on the tooth.
 This will involve removing all the rotten tooth structure and decaying pulp inside the tooth and then placing medication and filling inside the tooth.
 If there is not enough of the original tooth left, a post and core will need to be fitted inside the tooth.
 This will be the support for the crown.

 When there has been an accident that leads to tooth loss, there will not be root canal treatment needed, but there may be a period required for the wound to heal.
 In this situation a dental bridge, dental implant, or possible dental flipper made me needed to restore the missing tooth area.

 What dental choices have to be made?

 There are various shapes and sizes when it comes to posts and the size is the first choice to make.
-Ideally the post that will be the best is one that is thin and long.
+Ideally the post that will be highly recommended is one that is thin and long.
 There are a number of reasons for this, mainly that there will be less pressure inside the tooth.
 It will also be ideal when there is some natural tooth left, as again there will be a greater area to absorb any chewing and biting forces.
-A screw in post is also an option to be placed inside a tooth to anchor the the core material that will soon hold the dental crown.
+A screw in post is also an option to be placed inside a tooth to anchor the core material that will soon hold the dental crown.